-When removing a heavy component such as the engine or transaxle/transmission, be careful not to lose your balance and drop them.
-Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder.
+- When removing a heavy component such as the engine or transaxle/transmission, be careful not to lose your balance and drop them.
+Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder. - Before starting repairs which do not require battery power: Turn off ignition switch.